swz30/Restormer/README.md

 #### News
+- **March 29, 2022:** Restormer is an Oral presentation at CVPR 2022 :dizzy:
 - **March 10, 2022:** Training codes are released :fire:
 - **March 3, 2022:** Paper accepted at CVPR 2022 :tada:
 - Testing codes and pre-trained models are released!